buzzer-re/BulletTrain/README.md

 # BulletTrain

-BulletTrain is an implementation of the well known PE injection technique called "Manual PE Mapping" or "Reflective PE Injection", where the PE file is manually mapped inside a process and executed from there, without need to use calls like `CreateProcess` or `LoadLibrary`, is often used to bypass Anti-Virus/Cheat solutions.
+BulletTrain is an implementation of the well known PE injection technique called "Manual PE Mapping" or "Reflective PE Injection", where the PE file is manually mapped inside a process and executed from there, without need to use calls like `CreateProcess` or `LoadLibrary`.

-In the moment, TLS callbacks are not supported.
+At the moment, TLS callbacks are not supported.

 ## How this works